 Factors that Affect Funeral Length

-How long is a funeral?
+How long does a funeral last?
 These factors affect the duration of the service:

 1. Type of Funeral Service